comalle/Testing/README.md

 **Would be important to ask about using subkeys particularly for GPG users as subkeys seem like an effective way to manage keys and to minimize some risks while having their own drawbacks.**

 Note 18: If you delete a key, it becomes unverified.
-Which means that verification really only works as long as that key is there, and it would be a shame if it say expired like with S/MIME or was cracked like with RSA 1024.
+However, if a key naturally expires, then it actually remains verified.
-Can resign with another kye after the fact in the case of it being compromised, but it is a time-consuming process which would take a while depending on the repository.
+Can resign with another key after the fact in the case of it being compromised, but it is a time-consuming process which would take a while depending on the repository.

 Note 19:
 So, we are now trying to see if it will actually commit as comalle again, and it seems to only allow you to use the last person to be added.